10 ripe plum tomatoes, halved

 - Grate tomatoes cut side into a mixing bowl; discard skins.
 Use a strainer to separate pulp from liquid.
 Set aside pulp and discard liquid.

 - In a medium saucepan, heat olive oil over medium-low heat.
 Add onion, garlic, and salt.
 Stir occasionally until onions are soft and tender and turn a light brown, about 30 minutes.

 - Add strained tomato, bay leaf, and pimenton.
 Cook another 20-25 minutes, until tomato has broken down and deepened in color.
 Finish with sherry vinegar and additional salt to taste.

-- Combine cooked lady peas with a soffrito and bring to a simmer.
+- Preheat oven to 450 degrees.
+In a saucepan, combine cooked lady peas with a soffrito and bring to a simmer.

 - Toss the okra and zucchini with salt, freshly ground pepper, and olive oil and place on a sheet pan.
 Roast in oven until lightly charred, about 10 minutes.